1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 (2) Modern Craft Is About Rewriting Meaning and Shifting Perception

-French philosopher Michel de Certeau, in The Practice of Everyday Life, describes how social systems—states, corporations, armies, cities, science, law—tell us: “In this space, you should read and behave like this.”
+Michel de Certeau, in The Practice of Everyday Life, describes how social systems—states, corporations, armies, cities, science, law—tell us: “In this space, you should read and behave like this.”
 But individuals constantly twist those instructions.
 They don’t own the space.
 They operate inside systems built by the powerful.
 They go to work, go to school, follow schedules.
 Yet they quietly reuse those systems in their own ways, avoiding surveillance and bending rules to fit their lives.
 De Certeau called this tactics.
 Tactics appear in everything:

 - how we walk